demisto/content/Packs/CheckPointHarmonyEndpoint/Integrations/CheckPointHarmonyEndpoint/README.md

 Checkpoint Harmony Endpoint provides a complete endpoint security solution built to protect organizations and the remote workforce from today's complex threat landscape.
-This integration was integrated and tested with version xx of CheckPointHarmonyEndpoint.
+This integration was integrated and tested with version 1 of CheckPointHarmonyEndpoint.

 ## Configure Check Point Harmony Endpoint on Cortex XSOAR